How to open a bank account in Norway

 - Verify your identity and connect your smartphone to your new account.

-Signing up takes around 8 minutes and you can start making contactless payments from your electronic debit Mastercard right away.
+Signing up takes in minutes and you can start making contactless payments from your electronic debit Mastercard right away.

 Your money at N26